Skip Navigation

 Weather

-Most people don't come to Ushuaia for the climate, although they do hope that the weather will be fine.
-The best chances for fine weather are in summer, which lasts from November trought March.
-Daytime temperatures are averaging between 12 and 14 degrees Celsius, while nights are rather chilly with 2 to 5 degrees Celsius.
-Lucky travellers will experience temperatures of 20 degrees or a bit more, but these days are pretty scarce.
+Most people do not come to Ushuaia for the climate, although they do hope that the weather will be fine.
+The best chances for fine weather are in summer, which lasts from November through to March.
+Daytime temperatures are averaging between 12 °C and 14 °C, while nights are rather chilly with 2 °C to 5 °C. Lucky travellers will experience temperatures of 20 °C or a bit more, but these days are pretty scarce.

-Winters last from May to September when temperatures are between 3 and 7 degrees Celsius during the day and a few degrees below zero at night with sometimes temperatures dropping to -10 degrees although it rarely gets colder.
+Winters last from May to September when temperatures are between 3 °C and 7 °C during the day and a few degrees below zero at night with sometimes temperatures dropping to -10 °C although it rarely gets colder.

 Precipitation is quite evenly distributed throughout the year with around 40 mm a month, though summers tend to be somewhat wetter compared to winters, when some precipitation comes in the form of snow.